How AI Website Traffic Detection Works

 “Human from AI” means a real person clicked a link from an AI product.
 Loamly detects this using referrers and UTM parameters likeutm_source=chatgpt.com.

 These visitors are not bots.
-They are counted as AI traffic because the visit originated from an AI surface.
+They are counted as AI traffic because the visit originated from an AI platform.

 First-touch vs any-touch